 The commercial won a national Addy Award, the advertising equivalent of the Oscars, as it should!

 What does Viagra have to do with Swift Boat Veterans forTruth—the ad campaign that torpedoed a Vietnam War veteran and let two guys who ducked Vietnam War service win the election?
-Those ads told a public that was most ignorant of military life that John Kerry was a terrible candidate because he lied about his war record.
+Those ads told a public that was mostly ignorant of military life that John Kerry was a terrible candidate because he lied about his war record.
 In 2001, American soldiers went from Zeroes during the Vietnam War and to Heroes that were defending us from terrorism.
 By 2004 soldiers were the most trusted people in America.

 This Swift Boat ad campaign would have been met with derision in the decades right after World War 2, when every American family had a soldier in it and everybody knew many soldiers.
 Fifteen million soldiers served in World War 2.
 And some of them told lies so fantastic they would make Mark Twain blush.
 I went to Basic during the Vietnam War and heard some of the most incredible lies I have ever heard from my fellow basic trainees.